SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 nothing # hide output
 ```

 To use `analyticless_test_convergence` from [`DiffEqDevTools`](https://github.com/SciML/DiffEqDevTools.jl) we need to pick a solver to compute the reference solution and specify tolerances.
-Moreover, we need to choose the different time step sizes which are used to investigate the convergence.
+Since the problem is not stiff we use the high order explicit solver `Vern9()` from [`OrdinaryDiffEq`](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
+Moreover, we need to choose the different time step sizes which are used to investigate the convergence behavior.

 ```@example eoc
 using OrdinaryDiffEq